dmshvetsov/dmitryshvetsov.com/content/shorts/erc-20-allowance-problem.md

 Some time ago smart contract developers come up with tiny additional standard to ERC-20 that allows DApps to ask for unlimited allowance for your tokens which "enables" ordinary users to lose everything.

 Ordinary users tend to listen what other saying and people tend to say "funds in a wallet".
 That's wrong.
-Funds are on-chain and your wallet is the key to do stuff on-chain.
+Crypto assets such as tokens, native coins, and NFTs are on-chain and your wallet is the key to do stuff on-chain.

 And here is the key idea: **"not your keys, not your crypto" is actually not the full truth in EVM ecosystem.** ERC-20 allowance means you grant full rights to use your crypto to an approved contract – known as a spender.